 NEVER let people ride or be lifted on the forks or a pallet.
-Passengers may only be carried on the forklift if it has been designed to carry more than one person.
+Passengers may only be carried on the forklift when it is designed to do so.

 1.3.4.4 Control Strategies for Operating at Night or in Dark Areas